LeeJoonJie/task-manager/UserGuide.md

 ### 3.8 Search Tasks

-Use the search box in the Homepage.
+Use the search box in the Home page.
 Type a string in the search box and press the 'Enter' key.
-Toggle between six different search options.
+Toggle between six search fields.

 ![Search fields](images/search_fields.png)